The film star reveals he was told to hide his sexuality by Hollywood execs

 “It doesn’t happen quickly enough and it hasn’t happened enough, particularly for the most marginalised in the community.
 But things have got better.”

-She described herself as being “very, very, very closeted” in the first decade of her career and said even when she had accepted her sexuality and began dating women, she would make her girlfriends leave through different exits to hide from the media.
+He described himself as being “very, very, very closeted” in the first decade of his career and said even when he had accepted his sexuality and began dating women, he would make his girlfriends leave through different exits to hide from the media.

-It’s amazing to see how far Ellen has come on her journey of accepting her sexuality and how she has moved past the homophobia she faced in Hollywood.
-These days her Instagram is filled with cute couple pics with wife, Emma Portner, and we can’t get enough.
-Keep waving your rainbow flag in the face of adversity, Ellen.
+It’s amazing to see how far Elliot has come on his journey of accepting his sexuality and how he has moved past the homophobia he faced in Hollywood.
+These days his Instagram is filled with cute couple pics with wife, Emma Portner, and we can’t get enough.
+Keep waving your rainbow flag in the face of adversity, Elliot.
 You’re an inspiration to us all!

 Only reading DIVA online?
 You’re missing out.
 For more news, reviews and commentary, check out the latest issue.
 It’s pretty badass, if we do say so ourselves.